liqotech/liqo/docs/installation/install.md

 # Install

-Liqo can be easily installed with *liqoctl*, which automatically handles all the customized settings required to set up the software on  the multiple provider/distribution supported (e.g., AWS, EKS, GKE, Kubeadm, etc.).
+Liqo can be easily installed with *liqoctl*, which automatically handles all the customized settings required to set up the software on the multiple providers/distributions supported (e.g., AWS, EKS, GKE, Kubeadm, etc.).
 Under the hood, *liqoctl* uses [Helm 3](https://helm.sh/) to configure and install all the Liqo components, using the Helm chart available in the official repository.

 Alternatively, you can install Liqo manually with Helm.
-However, we suggest to use *liqoctl* also in this case.
+However, we suggest using *liqoctl* also in this case.
 In fact, *liqoctl* can also generate a local file with **pre-configured values**, which can be further customized and used for your manual installation.

 You can refer to the previous section about [downloading and installing *liqoctl*](liqoctl.md).

 ## Install with liqoctl

 Below, you can find the basic information to install and configure Liqo, depending on the selected **Kubernetes distribution** and/or **cloud provider**.

-By default, *liqoctl install* installs the latest *stable* version of Liqo, although this can be changed with the `--version` flag.
+By default, the `liqoctl install` command installs the same Liqo version of the *liqoctl* client, although it can be overridden with the `--version` flag.

 The rest of this page presents **additional customization options** that apply to all setups, as well as advanced options that are cloud/distribution-specific.